wingrunr21/flat-ui-sass/README.md

 #### SCSS

-Import bootstrap and then Flat-UI in `application.css.scss`:
+Import the Flat-UI variables, bootstrap, and then Flat-UI in `application.css.scss`:

+    @import 'flat-ui/variables';
     @import 'boostrap';
     @import 'flat-ui';

 For Flat-UI Pro, simply import `flat-ui-pro` instead:

+    @import 'flat-ui-pro/variables';
     @import 'boostrap';
     @import 'flat-ui-pro';

+You must import the Flat-UI variables before bootstrap, otherwise bootstrap's variables will take priority!

 #### Javascript
 Flat-UI has a lot of javascript dependencies.
 It is up to you to make sure the